mathfanatic9/projects/Handwritten Digits Classification using CNN/readme.md

-# Handwritten Digits Classification with ANN and CNN
+# Handwritten Digits Recognition with ANN and CNN

 ### Overview
 This project aims to classify handwritten digits using Artificial Neural Networks (ANN) and Convolutional Neural Networks (CNN) with the MNIST dataset.